appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 You can dynamically generate options by fetching data from queries or JS functions by binding the response to the **Options** property.

 ---
-**Example**: suppose you have a database that includes a column for product categories (type), as well as other product details such as its name and description.
+**Example 1**: suppose you have a database that includes a column for product categories (type), as well as other product details such as its name and description.
 For instance, you might have a category called `Household` with a product name `Measuring Spoons`.

 1. You can construct a query that retrieves the relevant data and formats it to be used as options, something like: